-Colorectal adenomas containing invasive adenocarcinoma that extends through the muscularis mucosa into the submucosa have been defined as malignant polyps.
-This term encompasses cases in which the entire polyp head is replaced by carcinoma and adenomas with focal malignancy, but the definition excludes adenomas with high-grade dysplasia or intramucosal carcinoma (invasive carcinoma limited to the lamina propria or invading no deeper than the muscularis mucosa), because these polyps possess negligible biological potential for metastasis.
+Adenomatous polyps, either sessile or pedunculated, containing invasive adenocarcinoma that extends through the muscularis mucosa into the submucosa have been defined as malignant polyps.1 The carcinoma in such cases can be focal or extensive.
+The definition excludes adenomas with high-grade dysplasia or intramucosal carcinoma (invasive carcinoma limited to the lamina propria or invading no deeper than the muscularis mucosa), because these polyps possess negligible biological potential for metastasis.

-Malignant polyps removed by endoscopic polypectomy require evaluation of histologic factors related to the risk of adverse outcome (ie, lymph node metastasis or local recurrence from residual malignancy) following polypectomy.2.3.4 Factors shown to have independent prognostic significance and are important in determining the need for further surgical treatment include:
+Malignant polyps can be removed by endoscopic polypectomy or local excision (submucosal excision/dissection, or transanal disc excision).
+Such specimens require evaluation of a variety of histologic features that can predict the risk of any adverse outcome (i.e., lymph node metastasis or local recurrence from residual malignancy) following polypectomy and help decide further managment.^{1,2,3,4} Histologic features shown to have prognostic significance and helpful in determining the need for further surgical treatment include:

-- Histologic grade
+- Histologic type and grade

 - Status of the resection margin

 - Lymphatic/venous vessel involvement

+- Tumor budding

+- Depth of invasion